deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

 **Note**:

-If deepflow-agent cannot start normally due to missing dependency libraries, you can download a statically linked compiled deepflow-agent.
-Please note that statically linked compiled deepflow-agent has serious performance problems in multi-threading:
+If deepflow-agent fails to start due to missing dependencies, you can download the statically linked version of deepflow-agent.
+Note that the statically linked version has severe performance issues under multithreading:
 ::: code-tabs#shell

 @tab rpm